reisematson2/mtg-neural-network/README.md

 cards with the mean win rate, and overwrites the `strength_score` column.
 The merged data is written back to `card_data.csv`.
-`src/train.py` trains the neural network on this dataset and stores the best model checkpoint in the `checkpoints/` folder. `src/evaluate.py` loads the saved model and reports prediction metrics on the full dataset.
+`src/train.py` trains the neural network on this dataset and stores the best model checkpoint in the `checkpoints/` folder.
+Data loading and model definitions live in `src/data_loader.py` and `src/model.py` so they can be reused across scripts. `src/evaluate.py` loads the saved model and reports prediction metrics on the full dataset.

 ## Running